Psoriasis - Medical Condition

 Sometimes, psoriasis flare-ups can be provoked by external triggers.
 Possible triggers of flare-ups include:

-Guttate psoriasis gets its name from Latin for “drops,” because the lesions are often teardrop-shaped.
+Guttate psoriasis gets its name from Latin for "drops," because the lesions are often teardrop-shaped.
+It is mostly triggered by infection.
 When a flare-up is provoked by illness or medication, it’s often guttate in form.
 Guttate lesions usually occur on the trunk, arms, and legs.

 Inverse psoriasis is particularly painful.
 Normally, psoriasis affects the skin around the outside of joints.
 Inverse psoriasis affects the folds of the skin – the armpits, for example, or the groin.
 The tendency of these areas to sweat and rub together makes for extra discomfort.
 In addition, they’re more vulnerable to fungal infection.

 In erythrodermic psoriasis, there are no individual lesions – the whole affected area is red and inflamed.
 In severe cases, the whole body can be covered.
 This is generally brought on by using steroids on the skin or light therapy.